 (A) Buildings with one primary entry.
 For buildings with one primary entrance that provides interior access to multiple individual dwelling units or non-residential tenant spaces, the primary building entrance must face the street.
 See Figure 312-1.

 (B) Multiple independent entries.
 On lots where units/tenant spaces have independent entrances, all ground floor units/tenant spaces with street frontage must have an entrance that faces the street.
-If any wall of a ground floor units/tenant space faces the street, the units/tenant space must comply with this requirement.
+If any wall of a ground floor unit/tenant space faces the street, the unit/tenant space must comply with this requirement.
 For units/tenant spaces that do not front the street, entrances may face the interior of the lot.
 See Figure 312-2.

 (C) Entrance design.